C-Feldt/sdn-controller/README.md

 ### Push 3

 Flow model time!
 I added a model to create flows from node `src` to node `dst`.
 It computes the path and generates a table for each switch.
 Also added explicit globals.
 Not much else to say other than I hope this is what's expected in the tables.

+### Push 4

+This was the first big "ah, i bunged that", as I had to separate the Djikstra's algorithm so I could create a function to calculate multiple paths simultaneously so I can implement load-balancing.
+I technically could have used what I had, but that would have led to even harder to understand code and I'm very anti-comments unless necessary, so I made a business decision.
+However, now we have load-balancing using a round-robin style algorithm!
+Additionally, I added in backup paths, another reason I had to redo my shortest path algorithm.
+Now we get a list of paths and either share the load on multiple or use backups if needed.
+This sucked btw, as I initially couldn't figure out getting the new path without "ignoring" the old path.
+Took some wracking to finally realize I can just remove the main path temporarily and add in the new path.
+That's why you'll see so much commenting in this push.
+This is probably where I'll talk about a specific hardship I encountered in my code; I mixed up a `path` and `paths` variables I was using and ended up overwriting paths in some places and not setting them in others.